 Viewers will make note of June Vincent’s off-the-shoulder dress, which is distractingly low-cut for something approved by the Production Code (top image).
 Critics like to play up the supposedly homoerotic tension between Peter Lorre’s Marko and his aide and bouncer, Lucky (ex boxer Freddie Steele).
 Lorre performs his entire role with a cigarette dangling from his mouth, a feat admired by actors that have enough trouble saying their lines without such impediments.
 Marko is meant to dominate the confrontations in the club and its swanky office, but the screenplay doesn’t let him steal too many scenes.
 Unlike the overly stylized nightclubs in so many noirs, Marko’s Rio Club is a practical place, even with its regulation office commanding a view of the Sunset Strip.

 Black Angel stays tight with the characters and avoids big emotional scenes, adding to its credibility factor.
-It’s one noir that relies on relationships, not violence, to keep the story moving.
+It’s one noir that relies on relationships and not violence to keep the story moving.
 Top moments include Martin and Catherine’s audition, a revelation at Marko’s safe, and Martin’s complex reaction when he finally solves the mystery, in a way that gives him no satisfaction whatsoever.
 Not all of Martin Blair’s love songs point to a bad ending, but his tune ‘Heartbreak’ fits the movie well.
-Nobody talks about fate, but everything in Martin’s life has prepared him to accept bad news.
+Nobody talks about fate but everything in Martin’s life has prepared him to accept bad news.

 Arrow Academy’s Blu-ray of Black Angel is a handsomely remastered encoding performed by Arrow Films; it certainly looks better than the VHS-era transfers I last saw.
 Even the rear projection views of Wilshire and Sunset Blvds. look clean, and those ‘wavy glass’ dream-state opticals are flawless.
 The HD resolution shows us just how polished and glossy was Universal’s product immediately post-war, when TV was just getting started and movie attendance was at its peak.

 I’m belatedly appreciating the artistry of Universal’s house composers, thanks to schoolings by David Schecter on other commentaries.
-Frank Skinner’s work for this show completely avoids clichés, underscoring moods and emotions without the usual garish stings.
-The arrangements of the music around the Rio Club are particularly adept — the movie doesn’t stop dead when the ‘music stuff’ begins, as do so many melodramas.
+Frank Skinner’s work for this show avoids clichés and underscores moods and emotions without garish stings.
+The music arrangements for the Rio Club are particularly adept — the movie doesn’t stop dead when the ‘music stuff’ begins, as do so many melodramas.

 Nevertheless, the trailer (included) and the ads (in the still galleries) exploit Dan Duryea’s reputation as a sleazy villain.
 A handsome illustrated insert booklet contains a Philip Kemp essay about the interesting director Neill, whose last film this was.